zoran-cuckovic/QGIS-terrain-shading/index.md

 *Lateral and longitudinal exaggeration* introduce artifical deformations of the elevation model, in order to achieve higher shading contrast.

-*Contrast (gamma)* will produce darker shadows when g > 1 or lighter shadows when g < 1.

-*Smoothen* option is using larger search radius, producing smoother results.
+*Denoise* option is using larger search radius, producing smoother results.

 **Remarks** -- Lateral exaggeration will provide some shading to features that are parallel to the light source, and would normally remain invisible.
 For more details on algorithm used, see the post at [LandscapeArchaeology.org/2020/hillshade/](https://landscapearchaeology.org/2020/hillshade/).